plaidfinch/myxine/README.md

 Second, make sure you have [Python 3](https://www.python.org/) and the [`requests`](https://2.python-requests.org/en/master/) library installed.
-Myxine doesn't depend on them, but we'll need them to run this example.
+Myxine doesn't itself depend on them, but we'll need them presently because this example happens to be written in Python.
 If you have Python 3 (and therefore hopefully [`pip3`](https://pypi.org/project/pip/)) on your system, you can install `requests` with:

 ```bash
 $ pip3 install requests